9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ## A whirlwind tour of JSON

-In this chapter, we\'ll develop a small, but complete, Haskell library.
+In this chapter, we'll develop a small, but complete, Haskell library.
 Our library will manipulate and serialize data in a popular form known as JSON.